-To learn more about studies under way or to find out when new studies are added, visit www.utsouthwestern.edu/adc or call the UT Southwestern Memory Research Unit at 214-648-0563.
+To learn more about studies under way, scroll down for more information or call the UT Southwestern Memory Research Unit at 214-648-0563.

 Study participants like Dr. Dewayne Nash (see video below) have found that being part of our clinical trials has helped him in ways he never expected.

 People with mild cognitive impairment who do not currently adhere to a regular fitness program are needed for a one-year study that will compare individually tailored, supervised aerobic exercise training with flexibility and stretching training.
 The trial researchers will investigate the effects of exercise on cognitive and cardiovascular health, as well as changes in proteins known to damage and/or protect the brain.
-Call Kristin Martin-Cook, 214-648-9368 or Candace Hill, 214-345-4665 for information.
+Call Zohre German, 214-648-2952 or Candace Hill, 214-345-4665 for information.

 COGNITIVE TRAINING FOR MILD MEMORY COMPLAINTS